baskaransri/scipy-dlaed4/README.md

-# Compiling LAPACK_extra module
+# Compiling lapack_extra module
+Provides DLAED4, for updating eigensystems under rank 1 perturbation.
-run `python setup.py build_ext --inplace` to build LAPACK_extra.
-LAPACK_extra can then be imported as usual.
+Run `poetry build` to build lapack_extra. lapack_extra can then be imported as usual.